ajwmp93/Professional-README-Generator/README.md

   - [Questions] (#questions)

   ## Description
-  I created this project to quickly and easily create a README.md file from the terminal line
+  I created this project to quickly be able to create a README.md file from the terminal line rather than having to go in and format a file myself.

   ## Installation
   None

   ## Usage
-  In ther terminal, run node index.js and answer the prompts as they come up, once you finish, a README.md file will be created
+  When in the folder, in the terminal, write node index.js and answer the prompts as they come up.
+Once you have gone through and answered everything, a new file will be created.

   ## License
   None